phynance/HestonlMonteCarlo-ImpliedVolSurfaceConstruction/README.md

 To deal with that, there are 2 schemes provided, either full truncation scheme or reflection scheme, which set the variance to zero or take the absolute value of it.

-While the module "HestonPutCombined" is used to implement the Monte-Carlo simulation and produce the Put option price, the main program "Put

 After generating a new value of variance, we update the asset price with either Euler scheme or Milstein scheme.
 Users can test the convergence rate of both schemes.